j1mo3/startup/README.md

 ### Technologies
 Here is how I'm going to use the required technologies:

-- **HTML** - Uses correct HTML structure for application.
-Two HTML pages.
-One for login and one for voting.
-Hyperlinks to choice artifact.
+- **HTML** - Correct use of common HTML best practices.
+Include three pages-- one for login, the main home screen, and the leaderboard.
+The leaderboard is included as a link on the home screen.
+Use html to add in images and designs that I build in Adobe illustrator.
-- **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
+- **CSS** - Styling that looks good no matter what device you are on.
+Impliment CSS best practices.
+CSS adds color and styling that makes the website feel good and look professional.
-- **JavaScript** - Provides login, choice display, applying votes, display other users votes, backend endpoint calls.
+- **JavaScript** - Handles login, and each action that the user can do to take care of the beehive.
+Also in charge of backend endpoint calls to handle how each action will affect population and health of the hive.
 - **Service** - Backend service with endpoints for:
   - login
-  - retrieving choices
+  - retrieving actions from the home page
-  - submitting votes
+  - submitting changes to hive data
-  - retrieving vote status
-- **DB/Login** - Store users, choices, and votes in database.
-Register and login users.
-Credentials securely stored in database.
-Can't vote unless authenticated.
+- **DB/Login** - Stores user data which includes username, password, hive population, and hive health.
+Handles login information and controls leaderboard.
 - **WebSocket** - As each user votes, their votes are broadcast to all other users.
-- **React** - Application ported to use the React web framework.
+- **React** - Application ported to use the React web framework. (for transparency this is the same as the example project)